Three Colours: White: Plot

 Karol soon returns to work at Jurek's hair salon and later takes on another job as a bodyguard in a cash exchange office.
 Using his position as a bodyguard, Karol spies on his bosses and discovers their scheme to purchase pieces of land that they know will be targeted by major companies for development and resell for large profits.
 Karol beats them to it and informs his former bosses that if they kill him, all his estate will go to the church, forcing them to purchase the land from him instead.
 Karol then tracks down Mikołaj and asks for the job he offered to him previously.
 Mikołaj meets Karol in a Warsaw Metro tunnel for the execution of the "suicide".
 Mikołaj turns out to be the intended victim and asks Karol to kill him.
 Karol first shoots a blank into Mikołaj's chest and asks if he really wants to go through with it, as the next bullet is real.
 Mikołaj changes his mind and thanks Karol for helping him feel alive again.
 He pays Karol the money anyway, saying that he earned it.

 Karol later goes into business with Mikołaj.
 Karol becomes ambitious, earning a fortune while improving his French and brooding over Dominique's abandonment.
 One night, after waking up from a dream about Dominique, Karol calls her, but she hangs up.
 He devises a scheme to exact revenge on her.
-He gives Dominique the majority of his fortune in his will, then, with the help of Mikoľaj and Jurek as well as his financial influences, fakes his own death and prepares to frame her for it.
+He gives Dominique the majority of his fortune in his will, then, with the help of Mikołaj and Jurek as well as his financial influences, fakes his own death and prepares to frame her for it.
+He arranges to move to Hong Kong afterwards.
 On the day of his "burial", Karol sees Dominique mourning from afar.
-He later surprises her in her hotel room, apparently reconciling with her before they have sex.
+He later surprises her in her hotel room, apparently reconciling with her before they have sex, this time successfully.
 In the morning, Karol leaves before Dominique wakes up.
 She is then awakened by the local police, who arrest her on the suspicion that she murdered Karol to obtain his money.

 Karol later visits a prison complex and sees Dominique through her cell window with binoculars.
-She uses sign language to tell Karol that she wants to marry him again, which brings him to tears.
+She uses sign language to tell Karol that she wants to marry him again after her release from prison, which brings him to tears.

 Production

 The final scene of Dominique standing behind bars of her prison cell was shot months after the rest of the film, and was intended to soften Dominique's image; Kieślowski has said that he was dissatisfied with the ending shot previously and wanted her to seem less of a monster.

-Filming began from 9 November 1992 to 1 February 1993.
+Filming lasted from 9 November 1992 to 1 February 1993.